scotthomas27/wavemaker-docs/index.md

 It is intended to be used the way **you** want to use it.
 While the writing tools do work together, you may prefer to just use one or two of them independently.

-The sections below cover the writing tools included in Wavemaker in more detail.

 ### Writer

 The Writer tool is the text editor built into Wavemaker.